oisdk/site/posts/2018-07-30-verified-avl.markdown

 is also different: briefly, universes are one of the ways to avoid Russell's paradox when you're dealing with dependent types.

-In normal, standard Haskell (how quaint!), we think of types as things that describe values.
+In normal, standard Haskell, we think of types as things that describe values (how quaint!).
 When you've got a list, everything in the list has the same type, and that is good and right.

 These days, though, we're not so constrained: